 Yes, they have a great fish fry.
 Personally, I recommend the walleye pike.
 And this sure looks great...

 We move from Mulligan's in a southerly direction to one of the happiest places on Earth!

-The rather large sphere is one of the best known and most popular vacation getaways in America.
+It's one of the best known and most popular vacation getaways in America.

 I'm old enough to remember when Walt Disney World restaurants featured your roast beef, turkey, chicken, or ham dinners with some trimmings.
 Hamburgers and hot dogs for the little ones.
 That was about it.

 Walt Disney World visitors didn't request, they demanded vastly impooved, high quality dining and they got it.

 In my view, California Grill, nestled high atop the Contemporary Resort a short walk away from the Magic Kingdom is the second best restaurant in WDW just behind the elegant mega-star Victoria & Albert's.
 See the very top of the resort...

 As you can imagine, the views are amazing.

 The signature dish is pork tenderloin with polenta.